kubecost/docs/audit.md

 ![Timeseries graph](images/audit-graph.png)

-**Reminder:** Don't forget to apply any sustained use or other discounts.
+**Reminder:** Don't forget to apply any sustained use or other discounts during a manual spot check.